jaanae/devops-workshop/Week2.md

 <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/images.png" width="60%" height="60%">

-You may have already noticed that when you click on the Pod then the image will look red.
+If you now click on the Pod and notice that out images is not running.
 This is OK.
 Let's envestigate where there is an error.

 <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/error.png" width="60%" height="60%">